-Each person hired by the district shall be required to submit to state and national criminal record checks within thirty (30) days from the date of employment.
-Each worker placed within a school under a public assistance employment program,-employed by a provider of supplemental services pursuant to the No Child Left Behind Act, or in a nonpaid, noncertified position completing preparation requirements for the issuance of an educator certificate, who performs a service involving direct student contact shall also be required to submit to state and national criminal record checks within thirty (30) days from the date such worker begins to perform such service.
-Record checks will be processed according to the following procedure:\

-1. No later than five (5) ca lendar days after the Superintendent or his/her designee has notified a job applicant of a decision to hire the applicant, or as soon thereafter as practicable, the Superin endent or his/her designee will provide the applicant with a packet containing all do cuments and materials necessary for the applicant to be fingerprinted by the [insert name of applicable law enforcement agency].
-This packet shall also contain all documents and materials necessary for the police department to submit the completed fingerprints to the State checks.
+- Each person hired by the district shall be required to submit to state and national criminal record checks within thirty (30) days from the date of employment.
+Each worker placed within a school under a public assistance employment program,-employed by a provider of supplemental services pursuant to the No Child Left Behind Act5 or in a nonpaid, noncertified position completing preparation requirements for the issuance of an educator certificate, who performs a service involving direct student contact shall also be required to submit to state and national criminal record checks within thirty (30) days from the date such worker begins to perform such service.
+Record checks will be processed according to the following procedure:\ - 1.
+No later than five (5) calendar days after the Superintendent or his/her designee has notified a job applicant of a decision to hire the applicant, or as soon thereafter as practicable, the Superintendent or his/her designee will provide the applicant with a packet containing all documents and materials necessary for the applicant to be fingerprinted by the \\\\\\ [insert name of applicable law enforcement agency].
+This packet shall also contain all documents and materials necessary for the police department to submit the completed fingerprints to the State Police Bureau of Identification for the processing of state and national criminal record checks.
 The Superintendent or his/her designee will also provide each applicant with the following notifications before the applicant obtains his/her fingerprints: (1) Agency Privacy Requirements for Noncriminal Justice Applicants; (2) Noncriminal Justice Applicant's Privacy Rights; (3) and the Federal Bureau of Investigation, United States Department of Justice Privacy Act Statement.